 St. Nicholas Byzantine Catholic Church, Perryopolis, built about 1918

 When we arrived at the historic colonial coal town of Perryopolis (estb.
-1814), my cousins were playing ball in my Grandparents' yard.
+1814), my cousins were playing ball in my grandparents' yard.
 I had not seen any of them in 5 years, too long ago for me to remember them, but Dad had prepped me with their names and ages.
-Cathy and Janet lived in NY and were close in age to me.
-Eddie lived a stone's throw away and was also my age.
-The rest were younger, except for Susan, 5 years older than any of the rest of us.
+Cathy and Janet's home was on Long Island, New York, and both were close in age to me.
+Eddie lived a stone's throw away from my grandparents and was also my age.
+The remaining cousins were younger than me, except for Susan, who was five years older than any of the rest of us.

 My favorite: Uncle Paul in 1962.
 He died last March.